Ayms/node-Tor/README.md

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

+The standalone js code is loaded using http://peersm.com/peersm or can be installed as a bookmarklet from [standalone](https://github.com/Ayms/node-Tor/tree/master/min)

 Each peer generates a public/private key and a corresponding self-signed certificate (ID certificate), its fingerprint (or ID) is the hash of the DER format of its public key.
 In what follows 'modulus' is the modulus of the public key (128 B).

 Note: currently the number of hops for P2P is one so the modulus field does not apply below (because it's used to extend the circuits only and the circuits are never extended for one hop), TBD if one hop is enough or not.

 Peers are implementing a Kadmelia DHT using their IDs (160 bits), each routing table is composed of 160 buckets of 8 peers max where for bucket j 2^j <=distance(peer,other peer)< 2^(j+1)

+The DHT is not the only discovery means.
+The peers are communicating precisely what they have to the ORDBs they are connected to, and the ORDBs (as peers) do the same as well as sending globally to the ORDBs they are connected too what they know other peers have, when a reference can not be found the DHT is used.

 If a peer is new (A), it can know how to connect to other peers asking to some servers (the WebSocket bridges used for direct download) that know about the peers.

-The Websocket bridges can be a Peersm bridge or a Tor bridge.
+The Websocket bridges are a [Peersm bridge](https://github.com/Ayms/node-Tor/tree/master/install), anyone can install one, it can be an official Tor bridge but in that case it will not be able to advertise peers.

+Some facilitators (the [Peersm clients](https://github.com/Ayms/node-Tor/tree/master/install)) running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
+They can run on PC, Mac, servers and ADSL boxes/routers.

+A sends to the bridge a DB_FIND_PEER request [A-ID,A-IP,A-port,A-modulus], the bridge registers A and replies with a DB_FOUND_PEER request [ID,IP,port,modulus] of one peer connected to it randomely chosen if any, bridges are not numerous and at least the facilitators are connected to them, so it's unlikely that no peers are connected to a bridge.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

-Some facilitators running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
-They can run on PC, Mac, servers and ADSL boxes/routers.
+For simplification reasons, A can load http://peersm.com/peersm#Bridge_IP:Bridge_port-Peer_IP:Peer_port, simplification because it's not supposed to be very good to have this information in the URL since our server delivering the code will know it, but in that case that's not really sensitive information.

 A connects to one of them (CREATE_FAST) and sends a FIND_NODE [ID, modulus], it receives n (<=8) peers (n FOUND messages [ID,IP,port,modulus]) closest to it.
 Then it does this (CREATE_FAST + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.